-To import them, first ensure that you're signed in to the Speech Service portal.
+To import them, first ensure that you're signed in to the Speech Services portal.
 Then, in the Custom Speech drop-down list in the ribbon, select Adaptation Data.
 If this is your first time uploading data to the Custom Speech Service, an empty table labeled Datasets is displayed.

 In the Acoustic Datasets row, select the Import button, and the site displays a page for uploading a new dataset.